AB1908/CS-Books/Curriculum.md

 <a id="ADSPS" href="#ADSPSref">^</a>7 - Used as a reference for

-- [CS 240 at BU](http://www.cs.binghamton.edu/~steflik/cs240/cs240.htm) but covers only Data Structures
+- [CS 240 at SUNY, B](http://www.cs.binghamton.edu/~steflik/cs240/cs240.htm) but covers only Data Structures

 ## Database Management Systems